dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 Taxnonmy

 We need to find a design space that excludes all the other existing works.
+Or we can find two dimensions that divide the design space into four parts and our work is the only work in one part.
+When seeking for dimensions, note that the scale is not a very good dimension since research works are usually thought to be scalable.

 A more organized related work section would show the significance of the topic, a **table** to organize all these papers into categories.